bbatsov/clojure-style-guide/README.md

 ## Mutation

+### Refs

 * Consider wrapping all IO calls with the `io!` macro to avoid nasty surprises if you accidentally end up calling such code in a transaction.
 * Avoid the use of `ref-set` whenever possible.
+* Try to keep the size of transactions (the amount of work encapsulated in them) as small as possible.
+* Avoid having both short- and long-running transactions interacting with the same Ref.

+### Agents

+* Use `send` only for actions that are CPU bound and don't block on IO or other threads.
+* Use `send-off` for actions that might block, sleep, or otherwise tie up the thread.

+### Atoms

+* Avoid atom updates inside STM transactions.
 * Avoid the use of `reset!` whenever possible.

 ## Strings